qgis/QGIS-Documentation/docs/training_manual/introduction/mapviewnavigation.rst

 layers that we can explore during this tutorial.

 #.
 Use the steps learnt in :ref:`Create a Map <tm_pepare_a_map>` lesson to add
-   ESRI Shapefiles :file:`roads.shp` and :file:`buildings.shp` as layers to the current project.
+   the ``roads`` and ``buildings`` datasets from :file:`training_data.gpkg` as layers to the current project.
+   These datasets are contained in a GeoPackage file, containing several datasets, so the dialog in :guilabel:`Data Source Manager` is a bit different from what you experienced for the ESRI Shapefile format datasets.
    The result view should look similiar to the snippet below:

    .. figure:: img/roads_buildings_added.png
      :align: center